Analyze interference in multicore systems

 Do I need to use RVS tools to use RapiDaemons?

 After linking RapiDaemons object files with your software (see “How do I use RapiDaemons?”), RapiDaemons are typically initialized through either RapiTest or RapiTime, which automate the initialization, making it easy to use RapiDaemons.
-You can, however, use RapiDaemons without using RVS tools.

 Do you have a standard set of RapiDaemons for my hardware?